WildernessLabs/Netduino.Foundation/docs/Library/ServoCore/NamedServoConfigs/index.md

 | `IdealContinuousRotationServo` | `-1` | `-1`       | `1,000µs`           | `2,000µs`           |
 | `BlueBirdBMS120`   | `0º`          | `120º`        | `900µs`             | `2,100µs`           |
 | `HiTecStandard`    | `0º`          | `180º`        | `900µs`             | `2,100µs`           |

+# Open-Source!

+This class, as with all of Netduino.Foundation, is open-source, so please feel free to send pull requests with more known configurations!